NVSL/CSE141pp-Tool-Moneta/README.md

 ```
 http://127.0.0.1:8888/?token=...
 ```
 You should see a file called `MemoryTracer.ipynb`.
-This is the file that you will need to open.
+This is the notebook that you will need to open.

 # Generating a Trace